Swizec/react-d3js-es6-ebook/manuscript/speed-optimizations.md

 To avoid detecting each marble as colliding with itself, we take each marble out of our list before feeding the quadtree.

 Once we have a quadtree, we use `.find` to look for the nearest marble within two radiuses – `MarbleR*2` – of the current marble.
-That's exactly the one we're colliding with! :smile:
+That's exactly the one we're colliding with! 😄

 **Handling collisions with marbles** involves math.
 The sort of thing you think you remember from high school, and suddenly realize you don't when the time comes to use it.